 In 1868, after the end of the Civil War, a number of German families, in a section of Buffalo called “The Hydraulics,” started to gather in a home for prayer and devotions.
 In time, this Christian fellowship grew into a church.
-Land was purchased on the corner of Swan and Hagerman streets and a church building was erected.
+Land was purchased on the corner of Swan and Hagerman streets and a church building was erected and established that same year.
 On February 3, 1869, St. Matthew’s German United Evangelical Protestant Church was dedicated.

 This ministry thrived for many decades, but by 1960, the area had become increasingly industrial and commercial.
 Membership declined as families moved out of the city and to the suburbs.
 In a leap of faith, the church voted to relocate to McKinley Parkway in Hamburg.